Alex Popow Jr.: Karting and maiden title in single-seaters (2013–2024)

-First full season in Formula 4 United States and NACAM F4 cameo (2025)
+First full season in Formula 4 United States and NACAM F4 cameos (2025–)

 Despite testing USF Juniors machinery in late 2024, Popow remained with MLT Motorsports to drive in the Formula 4 United States Championship, after receiving support from the PMH Powering Diversity Scholarship.
 In the first round of the season at NOLA, finished third in race one before winning the final two races of the weekend to take an early lead in the standings.
 Popow then took pole at Road America, but was only able to convert it to a best result of fifth all weekend as he dropped to third in points.
 At Mid-Ohio, Popow finished second in both races to retain third in the standings, before taking pole at New Jersey Motorsports Park but once again was not able to convert it into a win, as he retired in race one and finished fourth in race two.
 In the series' only trip abroad at Canadian Tire Motorsport Park, Popow finished second in the first two races and ending the weekend by taking third.
-In the following round at Virginia International Raceway, Popow continued his podium streak as he finished second in both races.

-During 2025, Popow also partook in the second round of the NACAM Formula 4 Championship for Alessandros Blue at Autódromo Hermanos Rodríguez.
-In his only round of the season, Popow finished fifth and fourth in the first two races before taking his maiden series podium by securing second in race three.
+In the following round at Virginia International Raceway, Popow continued his podium streak as he finished second in both races, before ending the year with a double win at Barber to secure runner-up honors.
+During 2025, Popow also partook in the second and sixth rounds of the NACAM Formula 4 Championship for Alessandros Blue at Autódromo Hermanos Rodríguez.
+In the former, Popow scored his best result of the season by finishing second in race three.

+The following year, Popow returned to NACAM F4 for a one-off appearance at the second round of the season at Autódromo Hermanos Rodríguez, in which he won race three and finished second in the other two races.